george-pov/YTSkedy/docs/ui/architecture.md

   shared `app-data-table` component in server mode.
 It defaults to the first page sorted by scheduled start descending, re-fetches on each sort, page, or page-size change.
 The Scheduled Start (UTC) and Title columns are sortable, and the Actions column projects the Edit button.
+The title display comes from the first `ShortText` field in each event's stored `texts` snapshot, falling back to the first text value.
 The scheduled start is rendered as the UTC instant; local time and zone are shown on the create/edit form.
 Publishing is platform-scoped and is exposed from the calendar event details edit route.
 - The `platforms` page route lists, creates, updates, and deletes configured publishing destinations through the platforms API service.
 It shows and edits each platform's optional Reference key, and exposes YouTube and WordPress provider settings.
+Title and description template selections are required publishing-content fields.
 WordPress Application Passwords are accepted on create and optional replacement updates, but existing passwords are never displayed in the browser.
+- The `settings` page route reads, edits, renumbers, and saves the current event text fields list through the settings API service.
+Add and delete derive local `textN` keys immediately, and save replaces local state with the backend-normalized response.
 - Calendar events API service code lives under `src/ui/src/app/shared/api/calendar-events/`.
 - The calendar event details edit route consumes the single-event details response and renders its embedded platform publication rows through the shared `app-data-table` component as a Type, Name, Status, and Actions list.
-  Rows with `canPublish: true` call the platform-scoped publish endpoint and update the row from the publish response.
+  Create mode loads current event text fields from settings.
+Edit mode renders the event's stored `texts` snapshot and does not reshape it from the current setting.
+Rows with `canPublish: true` call the platform-scoped publish endpoint and update only that row from the publish response.
 - Platforms API service code lives under `src/ui/src/app/shared/api/platforms/`.